 - Avoid metal tools — the acidity of green plums can react with metal, which may affect the flavor and even damage your utensils.

-- Stick with wood, silicone, or plastic for safe and clean fermentation.
+- Use wood, silicone, or plastic utensils for safe and clean steeping.

 - If you must use metal, wash it thoroughly right after use to prevent corrosion or off flavors.